pshlime/state-elect-leg-scrapers/WI/README.md

 ```

 There is also a file `code/bills.csv` which contains all of the Bill Text with columns uuid, session, bill_number, and link

+## Additional notes
+Votes are scraped from the journal using GPT.
+If roll call was unanimous, then "yea" value is set to "unanimous".
+Remember that when working the vote data later to transform this to the number of members in the chamber -- it won't necessarily be accurate because we won't have a record of who was present, but it'll suffice.
+When creating an individual-level roll call vote table, retrieve these unanimous votes and assign "yea" to all.